 In 1985, the North Carolina State Bar created the Board of Legal Specialization.
 Beginning in 1987, the board started designating certain attorneys as "board certified" or "legal certified specialist" in various practice areas.

 Board certification remains an effective way to help the public find a qualified attorney because the certification validates a claim by an attorney of specialization in a particular area of the law.

-Today, approximately 3.7% of registered attorneys in North Carolina are certified specialists in their field.
-As of September 2, 2016, North Carolina has more than 1,000 Board Certified Specialists in a community of approximately 27,000 attorneys.
+Approximately 2.2% of registered attorneys in North Carolina are certified specialists in their field.
+The 2018 Annual Report indicated that North Carolina has more than 1,254 Board Certified Specialists in a community of approximately 28,302 active North Carolina attorneys.

 Pursuant to the North Carolina State Bar Rules, Ch.
 1, Subch.
 D, Rule .1718(7), any lawyer certified as a specialist under this plan is entitled to advertise that he or she is a “Board Certified Specialist” in his or her specialty to the extent permitted by the Rules of Professional Conduct.

 Pursuant to Rule 7.4 of the Revised Rules of Professional Conduct of the North Carolina State Bar, an attorney in North Carolina s not permitted to state or imply that the lawyer is certified as a specialist in a field of practice unless:

 To avoid misrepresentation and deception, the comment to Rule 7.4 provides that a "lawyer may not communicate that the lawyer has been recognized or certified as a specialist in a particular field of law, except as provided by this rule."

 Attorneys that are not certified specialist, can still describe their practice without using the term "specialize" or "specialist" in any manner which is truthful and not misleading.